Preparation and verification of tensor network states: Abstract

 \section{Abstract}

-We consider a family of tensor network states defined on regular lattices that can be efficiently prepared with a quantum computer by adiabatic evolution.
+We consider a family of tensor network states defined on regular lattices that come with a natural definition of an adiabatic path to prepare them.
 This family comprises relevant classes of states, such as injective Matrix Product and Projected Entangled-Pair States, and some corresponding to classical spin models.
 We show how uniform lower bounds to the gap of the parent Hamiltonian along the adiabatic trajectory can be efficiently computed using semi-definite programming.
+This allows one to check whether the adiabatic preparation can be performed efficiently with a scalable effort.
 We also derive a set of observables whose expectation values can be easily determined and that form a complete set, in the sense that they uniquely characterize the state.
 We identify a subset of those observables which can be efficiently computed if one has access to the quantum state and local measurements, and analyze how they can be used in verification procedures.